SEARCH WITH THE PROGRAM FINDER

 API is dedicated to providing international education opportunities to students with disabilities.
 We strongly recommend that students with disabilities begin the process of planning their study abroad experience one year in advance, including meeting with the disabilities services and study abroad office at their home institution prior to submitting your application.
 Early planning provides the time required to identify the program that best suits your particular interests and needs and allows us and our partners to work with you to prepare a detailed accommodations plan.
 Below are some resources we hope you’ll find helpful as you begin planning for your time abroad!

-API recommends that students with disabilities complete the OPTIONAL Student Inquiry Survey prior to submission of an application, and return to Carolyn Lutes, Senior Director of Student Services & Admissions.
+API recommends that students with disabilities complete the OPTIONAL Student Inquiry Survey prior to submission of an application, and return to Carolyn Lutes, Associate VP of Health, Safety and Student Wellness.

 Please note: Disclosure of a disability prior to submitting an application is completely optional and does not preclude students from being accepted to an API program.
 Disclosure of a disability allows API staff to work with students to identify the best program(s) to meet each student’s needs and goals for the term abroad.
 Information provided on this form will not be shared with API partners abroad, to include local host institutions, until after the student has been accepted into the API program, and only as needed.
 API will seek to provide students with special needs a comprehensive picture of the on-site environment, so as to set appropriate expectations, and to allow students to make informed decisions regarding program participation.

 API will provide advice to students using our knowledge of the dynamics on-site:

 1) The accessibility of housing, transportation, and university buildings (for students with mobility limitations)